sassoftware/virk/playbooks/pre-install-playbook/README.md

 SAS Technical Support does not provide support for the contents of this resource kit.
 However, you are welcome to submit issues and pull requests in GitHub.

 # Index of Tags for Requirement Checks within the Playbook
-To see a list of tasks you can run:
+To see a list of tasks that you can run:
   ```
   ansible-playbook viya_pre_install_playbook.yml -i inventory --list-tasks
   ```